brimdata/zed/docs/formats/zng.md

 ## Appendix B. Recommended Type Coercion Rules

-> TBD: it might be better to put this in the Zed docs
+> TBD: it might be better to put this in the Zed language docs

 While outside the scope of the ZNG format specification, we include here some suggested rules for converting types when mixed-type operations occur,